 It’s easy and it’s not likely watermarked photos will be taken by others.

-For me, this is most effective way to protect a photo, but not really the most favorite.
+For me, this is the most effective way to protect a photo, but not really the most favorite.
 The usual reason is probably that it doesn’t look good in a photograph.

 2. Upload on the right site

-What I mean is that you should upload your photo on a website that created especially for photography.
+What I mean is that you should upload your photo on a website that is created especially for photography.
 500px and Viewbug are some examples of photography websites.
 Those websites protect photos from being stolen by blocking the right-click and copy.

 This is what happens when you right-click on this website.